keisler-au/weather-project/src/modules/module-documentation.md

 Returns all other components.

 **FilterFieldsets** <br>
-Returns an array of 'div' nodes and React components, improving readability by isolating logic that would otherwise by in 'App'.
+Returns an array of 'fieldset' nodes and React components, improving readability by isolating logic that would otherwise by in 'App'.

 **ErrorBoundary** <br>
 Renders a custom error message when an error is caught in one of it's child components.